 - Input data processing: the data inputs described in section 3 are processed to present them in a form that is appropriate for each of the scheduling timeframes; - Scheduling: the production of Indicative Operations Schedules (IOSs) over the short, medium and long term; and - Dispatch: the issue of dispatch instructions and other control actions to Participants and System Service Providers.

 The following sections describe these three main parts of the process.
 It should be noted that our processes and tools remain under review.
 These processes are therefore subject to change.
-We will review the BMPS on an ongoing basis, and in any event at least once a year, to ensure that this BMPS continues to be accurate and up-to-date.

 4.2.
 INPUT DATA PROCESSING